Yaoeh/Yaoeh.github.io/_pages/cv.md

 Education
 ======
-* B.Arch. in Architecture, University of Southern California, 2017
 * Ph.D in Computer Engineering, University of Virginia, 2022 (expected)
+* B.Arch. in Architecture (minor in Applied Computer Security), University of Southern California, 2017

 Work experience
 ======